 Loans can be divided into two types: secured loans and unsecured ones.
 If you are in need of money but the thought of the bank taking possession of your car, house or other assets in the event of failure of making timely payments is stopping you from applying for secured loans then you can most certainly go for an unsecured loan.
 So, what is an unsecured loan?
-Well, this is a type of loan that does not have any collateral attached to it, so in case you default the payment then the bank or the lender has nothing to go after.
+This is a type of loan that does not have any collateral attached to it, so in the case that you default the payment, the bank or the lender has nothing to go after.

 Thus, it can be said in conclusion that an unsecured loan is a great solution for people who do not possess enough equity in their homes for the purpose of applying for a home equity loan.
 Even though the rate of interest may be higher in case of such loans, it does not make it unattractive to those who do not have assets to pledge as collateral for a loan.